For information specific to our residential program, click here.

 It has always been our policy to provide adequate medical care for our residents.
 This includes care from Mercy staff and from outside professionals who are called upon to help on a regular basis.
 Helping young women regain control of their lives is a central mission, and proper health care is a key element of our program.

-Mercy Multiplied International has helped more than 3,000 residents since Mercy was founded in 1983, and in a recent survey of former residents, 94 percent of respondents said Mercy “transformed their lives and restored their hope.”
+Mercy Multiplied International has helped thousands of residents since Mercy was founded in 1983, and in a recent survey of former residents, 94 percent of respondents said Mercy “transformed their lives and restored their hope.”
 However, in any treatment program, some participants will inevitably have questions or concerns, which is why we have a process in place for current and former residents to air grievances without fear of retribution.
-Please contact email@example.com if you want more information about this process.
+Please contact firstname.lastname@example.org if you want more information about this process.

 Mercy Ministries of Australia (MMAU), when in existence, was an autonomous entity distinct from our organization and solely responsible for its operations and actions.
 Specifically, MMAU had separate and independent funding, oversight, leadership, program design and organizational structure.